Women for Israel's Tomorrow

-Women for Israel's Tomorrow (נשים למען עתיד ישראל) also known as Women in Green (Hebrew: נשים בירוק) is an Israeli nonprofit organization established in 1993 by Ruth and Michael Matar in response to the Oslo Accords.
+Women for Israel's Tomorrow (נשים למען עתיד ישראל) also known as Women in Green (Hebrew: נשים בירוק) is an Israeli nationalist nonprofit organization which supports settlement in the West Bank and Gaza.
+It was established in 1993 by Ruth and Michael Matar in response to the Oslo Accords.
 The organization is currently led by Nadia Matar and Yehudit Katsover.

 Organization

-Founded in 1993, the organization is a grassroots feminist movement of both women and men, religious and non-religious.
+Founded in 1993, the organization is a grassroots movement of both women and men, religious and non-religious.
 Their slogan is "unified in their love of, dedication for, and faithfulness to the Land of Israel."
 The group is a registered non-profit organisation and is not affiliated with any political party.
 It has gained public support in Israel and abroad.

 The more familiar name of the movement, Women in Green, is based on the green hats that the activists wore during public demonstrations held against the Oslo Accords.
 The green hats symbolise the group's opposition to restoring the Green Line.
 "The Land of Israel for the People of Israel" is an unofficial motto that has been adopted by the movement since its founding.

 According to the website, the movement is "dedicated to safeguarding our G-d-given Biblical homeland.
 We act out of the belief in the central role of the Land of Israel to the future of the Jewish People.
 'Eretz Yisrael L'Am Yisrael' – 'the Land of Israel belongs to the people of Israel' is our motto."
 Women in Green opposes a two-state solution, strongly opposes the return of land captured in the Six-Day War of 1967, and strongly supports Israeli settlement of those territories, which it proposes should be annexed.
 Women in Green also opposed Israeli military withdrawal from southern Lebanon in 2000.